OpenEvalProject/evals/manuscripts/elife-42078/v1/manuscript.md

 To assess whether lin-29a function in AIM goes beyond controlling AIM’s neurotransmitter switch, we examined another molecular marker of sexually dimorphic AIM differentiation, the orphan GPCR, srj-54, which is induced in the AIM neurons upon male sexual differentiation (Portman, 2007).
 We found that srj-54 fails to be expressed in lin-29a mutants (Figure 6A) adding another AIM male-specific molecular feature that fails to be normally induced in the absence of lin-29.
 As we will describe further below, lin-29a mutants are also defective in an AIM-mediated sexual behavioral paradigm.

-## lin-29a controls sexually dimorphic molecular features of other sex-shared neurons
+### lin-29a controls sexually dimorphic molecular features of other sex-shared neurons

 ![Figure 6.](https://cdn.elifesciences.org/articles/42078/elife-42078-fig6-v1.jpg)

-**Figure 6.:** lin-29a mutants.(A) Male-specific expression of srj-54 in AIM requires lin-29a.
+**Figure 6.:** (A) Male-specific expression of srj-54 in AIM requires lin-29a.
 Expression of the GPCR srj-54 (fsIs5) promoter fusion is observed in adult males but not hermaphrodites in the AIM interneurons.
 Expression of srj-54 was lost in all the lin-29a(xe38) mutant males.
 Quantification is shown on the right (n = 15).
 Scale bar: 10 µm.
 (B) Male-specific expression of dmd-5 in AVG requires lin-29a.
 Expression of the DM-containing transcription factor promoter fusion dmd-5 (pUL#JS9B3) is observed in adult males but not hermaphrodites in the AVG interneuron.
 In the absence of lin-29a, expression is lost from AVG in 80% of the male worms (top panels); quantification is shown on the right (n = 15).
 The expression of the daf-7/TGFβ-like molecule promoter fusion is observed in adult males but not hermaphrodites and this expression is lost in the lin-29a(xe38) mutant males (bottom panels).
 Quantification is shown on the right (n = 15).
 Scale bar: 10 µm.
 (C) lin-29a is required for normal PDB branching.
 A cis-regulatory element from the kal-1 locus is expressed in a number of neurons in the tail region in both sexes, including the PDB –inter and motorneuron (Wenick and Hobert, 2004). kal-1::gfp reporter expression showed that the PDB neuron process exhibits elaborate branching in the male after sexual maturation but not at earlier larval stages.
 In the absence of lin-29a, PDB branching is lost from adult males (bottom panels).
 Quantification of total neurite length is shown on the right (n = 10).
 PDB neurites establish extensive electrical and chemical synapses with sex-shared and male-specific neurons exclusively in adult males (schematized based on data from (Jarrell et al., 2012); synaptic partners of PDB present in both sexes are in blue and in black if sex-specific) .
 Scale bar: 5 µm.

 The expression of lin-29a in a number of distinct neuron types indicated that lin-29a may play additional roles in controlling sexually dimorphic, that is, male-specific nervous system features.
 To this end, we assessed two other molecular markers that were previously found to be expressed in a sexually dimorphic manner in two distinct, sex-shared neuron classes, both of which express lin-29a.
 First, the dmd-5 transcription factor was reported to be expressed in AVG neurons in adult males but not in hermaphrodites (Oren-Suissa et al., 2016).
 By analyzing the expression of a dmd-5 reporter in wild type versus lin-29a mutants, we found that lin-29a is required for dmd-5 expression in AVG in males (Figure 6B).
 Second, the daf-7 gene, encoding a neuroendocrine TGFβ-like signal, is turned on during sexual maturation in the sex-shared ASJ neurons only in males (Hilbert and Kim, 2017).
 This induction is also abrogated in lin-29a mutants (Figure 6B).
 Non-sexually dimorphic expression of dmd-5 and daf-7 in other neuron types was not affected by lin-29a.

 The electron micrographical reconstruction of the nervous system of C. elegans male revealed sexually dimorphic neuronal morphology and connectivity of several sex-shared neurons (Jarrell et al., 2012; White et al., 1986).
 Specifically, the lin-29a-expressing PDB motorneuron located in the pre-anal ganglion grows elaborate branches off from its cell body and initial segment of its posteriorly directed main process.
 This was only observed in the male but not in the hermaphrodite (Jarrell et al., 2012; White et al., 1986).
 These male-specific branches make extensive chemical and electrical synaptic contacts with both male-specific neurons, as well as sex-shared neurons (Jarrell et al., 2012).
 We corroborated the existence and reproducibility of male-specific branches by visualizing PDB with a reporter transgene (Figure 6C).
 We found that these branches grow specifically during sexual maturation in the L4 stage (Figure 6C), co-incident with the onset of lin-29a expression.
 Growth of these branches is disrupted in lin-29a mutants (Figure 6C).
 These findings demonstrate a role for lin-29a in regulating the temporal and sexually dimorphic acquisition of male-specific neuronal morphologies and predict that PDB fails to make its branch-specific synaptic contacts in the absence of lin-29a.
 We conclude that lin-29a affects multiple distinct types of sexual maturation events, from gene expression to anatomy, in distinct neuron classes.

-## lin-29a mutant males display defects in mating behavior
+### lin-29a mutant males display defects in mating behavior

 We next sought to broaden our understanding of lin-29a function in the nervous system by testing if lin-29a was required for the establishment of adult-specific sexually dimorphic behaviors.
 Critical for such an analysis is the fact that lin-29a mutant males do not display the obvious morphological and patterning defects displayed by the lin-29 null allele.
 Specifically, the male tail, whose overall morphogenesis is disrupted in lin-29 null mutants (Euling et al., 1999) appears morphologically normal in lin-29a mutants (Figure 7A).
 We precisely quantified other morphological differences between hermaphrodites and males using an automated visualization/measurement tool (Yemini et al., 2013) and found no overt morphological differences between wild-type and lin-29a mutant males (Figure 7B).
 The normal overall appearance of lin-29a mutant males allowed us to first ask whether lin-29a mutant males displayed mating-related behavioral defects.
 One aspect of mate attraction relates to the mating process itself, in which the male detects various sensory cues from the hermaphrodites to engage in direct contact (Liu and Sternberg, 1995).
 Previous work with the lin-29 null mutant revealed multiple defects in these direct interactions and these defects were ascribed to spicule patterning defects (Euling et al., 1999).
 In spite of spicule patterning appearing normal in lin-29a isoform-specific mutants, we observed that these mutants were unable to mate (Figure 7C).
 We found that one aspect of mating behavior defective in these mutants is vulva location behavior (Figure 7C).

 ![Figure 7.](https://cdn.elifesciences.org/articles/42078/elife-42078-fig7-v1.jpg)

-**Figure 7.:** lin-29a is required for male mating behaviors.(A) lin-29A mutants show a normal male tail morphology.
+**Figure 7.:** (A) lin-29A mutants show a normal male tail morphology.
 DIC images for young adult wild type and lin-29a mutants xe38 and xe40.
 No morphological defects were detected in the young adult lin-29a mutant males compared to wild type.
 20x images for young adult males are shown on the top panels.
 63x images of the male tail are shown on the bottom panels.
 (B) WormTracker analysis of sexually dimorphic postural features showed no difference between wild-type and lin-29a mutant males.
 Hermaphrodites and males were tracked for 5 min and features describing body posture were analyzed using the WormTracker software.
 Adult hermaphrodites and males showed sex-specific differences in posture including length, head width, midbody width and area.
 When wild-type males were compared to lin-29a xe38 and xe40 mutant males no significant differences were found.
 (C) lin-29a is required for male mating.
 The ability of the of lin-29a(xe38) and lin-29a(xe40) mutant males to locate the hermaphrodite vulva is significantly reduced compared to lin-29(+) control males (n = 15).
 (D) lin-29a is required for male-specific mate searching behavior.
 Young adult males are followed over time and scored for movement beyond 3 cm away from the food source. lin-29a(xe38) mutant males failed to leave the food and search for mates and behaved similarly to wild-type hermaphrodites. lin-29a mate-searching defect could be partially rescued by restoring LIN-29A expression in AIM interneurons (otEx7316).
 Values plotted are an average of two independent experiments (n = 15 for each experiment).

 The AIM and ASJ neurons, both of which express lin-29a specifically in males, were previously implicated in mate-searching, which constitutes another aspect of mating behavior (Barrios et al., 2012; Hilbert and Kim, 2017).
 In this behavioral paradigm, well-fed single adult males leave a source of food to explore their environment in search for mating partners.
 We indeed found that lin-29a mutants are defective in mate searching behavior (Figure 7D).
 These defects are similar to the defects caused by loss of daf-7/TGFβ (Hilbert and Kim, 2017) and, consistent with this phenotypic similarity, we had described above that daf-7/TGFβ expression is lost in the ASJ neurons of lin-29a mutants.
 Nevertheless, we could partially rescue the mate searching defects of the lin-29a mutant males by restoring LIN-29A expression exclusively in the AIM neurons (Figure 7D), indicating that lin-29a may function in several distinct neurons to control mate searching behavior.

-## Feminization of locomotor patterns of lin-29a mutant males
+### Feminization of locomotor patterns of lin-29a mutant males

 The male-specific expression of lin-29a in ventral nerve cord and head motor neurons and in a command interneuron pair made us consider whether lin-29a may be involved in controlling aspects of sexually dimorphic locomotor behavior.
 It has previously been shown that adult male and hermaphrodites display distinct locomotor behavior when crawling on a lawn of bacteria (Mowrey et al., 2014).
 We extended the analysis of sexually dimorphic adult-specific behavior using an automated worm tracker system which quantifies several hundred distinct postural and locomotory features of an animal (Yemini et al., 2013).
 We found a large number of sexually dimorphic features.
 While many of them were not affected in lin-29a mutant animals (Figure 8 and Supplementary file 1), we found that lin-29a mutants displayed a striking feminization of a number of body posture and locomotory features.
 Postural differences included head bend, neck bend, midbody bend, hips bend, amplitude ratio and primary wavelength.
 (Figure 8).
 Other lin-29a-dependent locomotory features included midbody crawling amplitude and tail crawling amplitude (Figure 8).
 The lack of morphological differences between wild-type and lin-29a mutant males indicates that these locomotory phenotypes are the result of neuronal defects rather than being a secondary consequence of overall body morphology.
 Taken together, these results show that lin-29a is required for the acquisition of male-specific postural and locomotory features and that the absence of lin-29a results in a feminization of these behavioral parameters.

 ![Figure 8.](https://cdn.elifesciences.org/articles/42078/elife-42078-fig8-v1.jpg)

-**Figure 8.:** lin-29a is required for the establishment of male-specific features of locomotor behavior.There are lin-29a dependent and lin-29a independent adult-specific sexually dimorphic locomotory features.
+**Figure 8.:** There are lin-29a dependent and lin-29a independent adult-specific sexually dimorphic locomotory features.
 Cartoon of an adult C. elegans depicts the location of the body parts used for feature computation.
 The arrows for each body part represent the bend angle.
 Wavelength and amplitude while crawling are shown.
 Adult hermaphrodites and males showed sex-specific differences in posture, path and locomotory features that were not affected by lin-29a absence (top panel).
 A complete list of sexually dimorphic features not affected by lin-29a is provided in Supplementary file 1.
 In lin-29a mutant males, a number of sexually dimorphic features were feminized compared to wild-type males (bottom panel), including posture and locomotory features.
 Restoration of lin-29a expression in command interneuron AVA and ventral nerve cord motor neurons (otEx7320) partially rescued the feminization of two postural features (midbody bend and wavelength) as well as one locomotory feature (midbody crawling amplitude) (n = 20).

 We sought to determine in which of the neurons that express lin-29a in a sexually dimorphic manner lin-29a acts to control aspects of the locomotor behaviors described above.
 We particularly considered the so-called ‘motor circuit’, composed of a set of command interneurons and ventral nerve cord motor neurons (Von Stetina et al., 2006).
 Expression of lin-29a in the motor circuit, using a cis-regulatory element from the unc-17/VAChT locus rescued a defined subset of the feminized behavioral features (wavelength, crawling amplitude and midbody bend) (Figure 8).
 Other lin-29a-expressing neurons may be involved in controlling locomotory and postural features not rescued by this transgene.

-## Intersectional control of the temporal, sexual and spatial specificity of lin-29a expression
+### Intersectional control of the temporal, sexual and spatial specificity of lin-29a expression

 Having established the function of lin-29a in sexually dimorphic development and function of the C. elegans nervous system, we sought to better understand the mode of lin-29a regulation. lin-29a shows a striking specificity of expression in three different dimensions.
 Within the nervous system, lin-29a is expressed in a temporally controlled manner (onset in embryonically born neurons only in the L4 stage), in a sex-specific manner (only in males) and it is expressed in a highly neuron type-specific manner.
 In as far as the first dimension, time, is concerned, we have described above that lin-29a expression in the nervous system is temporally controlled by the lin-28/let-7/lin-41 heterochronic pathway.
 To assess the control of sex-specificity of lin-29a expression, we genetically removed tra-1, the master regulatory transcription factor of sex determination which is normally expressed in all hermaphroditic cells (XX sex chromosome genotype) where it suppresses male identities (Schvarzstein and Spence, 2006).
 We found that in tra-1(e1488) mutants, lin-29a expression becomes derepressed in XX animals (Figure 9A).
 Moreover, we induced the degradation of tra-1 exclusively in the nervous system by force-expressing fem-3, which promotes TRA-1 protein destruction (Starostina et al., 2007), under the control of a panneuronal driver.
 We found that lin-29a expression is derepressed in the nervous system of the hermaphrodite, with the same pattern of cellular specificity seen normally in males (Figure 9A).

 ![Figure 9.](https://cdn.elifesciences.org/articles/42078/elife-42078-fig9-v1.jpg)

-**Figure 9.:** lin-41 effectors via heterochronic, sexual (tra-1) and spatial (terminal selector) inputs.(A) LIN-29 neuronal expression is regulated by the sex-determination pathway.
+**Figure 9.:** (A) LIN-29 neuronal expression is regulated by the sex-determination pathway.
 Mutant hermaphrodites for the downstream effector of the sex-determination pathway tra-1 showed lin-29a/b::gfp (xe61) expression in hermaphrodite neurons in L4 and adult stages.
 Masculinization of the hermaphrodite nervous system by a pan-neuronal promoter driving fem-3 (otEx7321), that represses tra-1 function, induced lin-29a/b::gfp (xe61) expression in hermaphrodite neurons in L4 and onwards.
 (B) lin-29a/b::gfp neuronal expression is lost in neuron-specific transcription factor mutants.
 The POU homeobox transcription factor unc-86 is required for lin-29a/b::gfp expression in AIM interneurons.
 The LIM-HD transcription factor ttx-3 is required for lin-29a/b::gfp expression in ASK.
 The COE/EBF transcription factor unc-3 is required for lin-29a/b::gfp expression in AVA, SAB, DA, DB, VA, VB, PDA, PDB and PVC neurons.
 Cholinergic neurons are labeled with the cho-1/CHT mCherry fosmid reporter.
 (C) mab-3::gfp expression in the SMD neurons in control hermaphrodites, males and mutant animals. mab-3::gfp (ot931) expression was determined during larval development.
 GFP was first observed in the SMD neurons at the L4 stage and onwards, only in males. mab-3::gfp expression was lost from SMD neurons in a let-7(n2853ts) mutant male.
 L1 let-7(n2853ts) animals were shifted to the restricted temperature (25°C) and imaged as adults, after 48hs. mab-3::gfp expression was lost from SMD neurons in an unc-42(e419) mutant male.
 Scale bar: 5 µm.
 (D) dmd-3::gfp expression in the PHC neuron in control hermaphrodites, males and mutant animals.
 GFP was first observed in the PHC neurons at the L4 stage and onwards, only in males. dmd-3::gfp expression was decreased from PHC neurons in a let-7(n2853) mutant male.
 L1 let-7(n2853) animals were shifted to the restricted temperature (25°C) and imaged as adults, after 48hs.
 (E) dmd-3::gfp expression in PHC was lost in ceh-14 null mutant males and in let-7(n2853ts) mutant males.
 L1 let-7(n2853ts) animals were shifted to the restricted temperature (25°C) and imaged as adults, after 48hs.
 (F) Masculinization of the hermaphrodite nervous system by a pan-neuronal promoter driving fem-3 (otEx7322 and otEx7323, respectively), that promotes TRA-1 degradation, induced mab-3::gfp (ot931) expression in hermaphrodite SMD neurons and dmd-3::gfp (ot932) expression in hermaphrodite PHC neurons in L4 and onwards.

 To address the cellular specificity of lin-29a expression, we considered the possibility that neuron class-specific terminal selector-type transcription factors that control the expression of neuron-class specific identity programs (Hobert, 2016) may also control the neuronal specificity of lin-29a expression.
 For example, the terminal differentiation program of the lin-29a expressing ASK neurons is controlled by the LIM homeobox gene ttx-3/LHX2 and the identity of the AIM neuron is defined by the unc-86/BRN3 POU homeobox gene (Serrano-Saiz et al., 2013).
 We found that lin-29a expression is eliminated in the ASK neurons of ttx-3 mutants and in the AIM neurons of unc-86 mutants (Figure 9B).
 The unc-3/COE-type transcription factor controls the identity of multiple neurons of the motor circuit, including the lin-29a expressing ventral nerve cord motorneurons, the SAB head motor neurons, the PDA and PDB tail motor neurons and the command interneurons AVA and PVC (Kratsios et al., 2011; Pereira et al., 2015).
 We found that in unc-3 mutants lin-29a expression is lost in all these neurons (Figure 9B).
 We conclude that the complex lin-29a expression pattern can be explained by an intersectional mechanism.
 Temporal control is exerted via the heterochronic pathway, sexual specificity by the sex determination pathway and cellular specificity by terminal selector-type neuronal identity factors.

-## Other male-specific effectors of lin-41 are also controlled in an intersectional manner
+### Other male-specific effectors of lin-41 are also controlled in an intersectional manner

 The sexually dimorphic expression pattern of lin-29a in the male nervous system does not extend to all sex-shared neurons that are known to display sexually dimorphic features.
 For example, the sex-shared PHC sensory neuron functionally and anatomically remodels during sexual maturation (Serrano-Saiz et al., 2017a), but does not express lin-29a.
 This suggests that lin-29a is possibly just one of several targets of LIN-41 in the context of male-specific nervous system differentiation.
 Previous whole animal RNA profiling of let-7 and lin-41 mutants, as well as RNA-binding assays demonstrated that LIN-41 also represses mab-3 and dmd-3 mRNA (Aeschimann et al., 2017).
 Both genes are members of the DMD family of sex-specifically expressed transcription factors (Mason et al., 2008; Yi and Zarkower, 1999) and were previously shown to be expressed in male-specific neurons and in a male-specific manner in distinct, but sex-shared neurons (Mason et al., 2008; Serrano-Saiz et al., 2017a; Yi et al., 2000).
 Their timing of expression had not been previously examined.